RomanMski/market-microstructure-backtests/README.md

 ## Walk-Forward Validation

-To reduce overfitting, I used time-based splits.
+To reduce overfitting, I used time based splits an example long horizon setup:

-Example long-horizon setup:

 - **Train:** 2023
 - **Validation:** 2024
 - **Final test:** 2025-2026

 The model is trained on the training period.
 Strategy settings are selected on the validation period.
 The final test period is then used only after the rules are fixed.
 This is important because testing and tuning on the same period can easily create misleading results.

 ---

 ## Robustness Checks

-Several hostile checks are included to see whether the results depend on fragile assumptions.
+I included several hostile checks to see whether the results depended on fragile assumptions.

 - transaction costs from 1 to 10 bps
 - fixed TP only